Harish-sr/Kubernetes_deploy/README.md

 1. Ensure Kubernetes cluster is running kube-dns or an equivalent integration

 ### Setup:
-1. **Setup:** Download and install the latest spark cluster from https://github.com/kubernetes/examples/tree/master/staging/spark using command  **github clone https://github.com/kubernetes/examples.git**
+1. **Setup:** Download and install the latest spark cluster from https://github.com/kubernetes/examples/tree/master/staging/spark using command  **git clone https://github.com/kubernetes/examples.git**

    **Validation:** Ensure a folder by name **examples** is created in current location.